 All students are recommended to refer to the online timetable for details of module timings and locations.
 Note that this information is subject to change so students are advised to check regularly.

 For modules which have weekly seminars, students will ordinarily be allocated by the automated system based on individual timetables or asked to sign up to a seminar group on Moodle.
 Module organisers will explain seminar allocations at the start of the course.

 All students who failed one or more Management modules in the previous academic session and who intend to resit or repeat those modules should notify the Senior Teaching and Learning Administrator, Fiona Holland (firstname.lastname@example.org) by the end of the first week of Term 1.

-All students must obtain a copy of the UCL School of Management Student Guidelines at the start of the year.
-Hard copies will be available from the UCL School of Management student reception or students can download a copy from our website (usually from September).
+All students must obtain a copy of the UCL School of Management Elective Portfolio Guidelines at the start of the year.
+Hard copies will be available from the UCL School of Management student reception or students can download a copy from our website (usually from mid September).

 Each module has a detailed fact sheet which can be downloaded from our website on the module pages.